 Does your organization provide the abortion pill to women or perform surgical abortions?

-No. Our organization, Abortion Pill Reversal, is dedicated to preserving and protecting human life.
+No. Our organization is dedicated to preserving and protecting human life.
 There is no situation that is so hopeless that ending human life is the only option.
 We work diligently with girls and women to provide them with the resources they need to continue their pregnancies and deliver healthy babies.

 Even though I regret my decision to take the abortion pill, there is no way I could keep and raise this baby alone and without support.
 What would I do then?